Whitepaper

 What We Analyse

 Each module draws on authoritative, peer-reviewed datasets and produces its own risk signal.
-Together they form a composite view that no single data layer can provide alone.
+Together with V3 theme scoring, linked questionnaire evidence, and module refresh metadata, they form a composite view that no single data layer can provide alone.

 Forest Baseline & Deforestation